slaclab/smurf-epics-slac/README.md

 ## Building the image

 The provided script *build_docker.sh* will automatically build the docker image, provided that the files epics-modules and packages are available.
 Notice that no Dockerfile is provided by this repository as it will be created automatically.

 The script needs a name for the image.
 This name will be referred to as <image_name> in the remainder of this document.
+The image name can be any valid Docker image tag.
+Examples: my_image, or my_organization/my_image, or my_organization/my_image:version.

 The script copies the already built packages from AFS to a temp_files directory.
 It also clones the GIT repositories available in AFS to specific versions of the modules and base.
 The clones are placed in temp_files, too.
 Docker has a security feature that forbids it to read files in directories above the current one.
 Neither symbolic links are accepted.
 So, we need to copy locally everything that we want to place inside the container.